Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 Time Doctor vs RescueTime Comparison

-While both Time Doctor and RescueTime can be used to manage productivity and track time, their features differ across several aspects.
+While both Time Doctor and RescueTime can be used to manage employee productivity and track time, their features differ across several aspects.

 Here’s how they stack up against each other: